Holistic approach to gut health

 - Fermented vegetables like sauerkraut or kimchi – classically with warm dishes

-- Fermented beverages like kombucha or water kefir – in small amounts with meals
+- Fermented drinks like Kombucha or water kefir – in small amounts with meals

-It is important that foods from the cannhelp range do not replace medical therapies (only the medical products CANNEFF Suppositories), but are understood as complementary, nutritional physiological elements.
-In combination with an overall balanced diet, sufficient fluid intake, and an adapted lifestyle, they help support functional aspects of gut health.
+It is important to note that foods from the cannhelp range do not replace medical therapies (only the medical devices CANNEFF Suppositories), but are understood as complementary, nutritional elements.
+In combination with an overall balanced diet, adequate fluid intake, and an adapted lifestyle, they help support functional aspects of gut health.

 Which comprehensive strategies promote long-term gut health?